 Are you trying to open the pdf in a document program?

 Microsoft Word can convert a PDF into a Word doc.
 To do so it must have the security disabled on the file.
 In this situation, a password would be needed to alter the security of the PDF file.
 If this is the case, simply be sure to download and open the file in a PDF reader instead of Microsoft Word.

 Adobe Reader is free and quick and easy to install.
 Here’s a link: Download Adobe Reader!

 It says my zip file or PDF is empty.

 Some Windows users may receive an error message stating the contents of the ZIP file are empty.
 This may also occur when opening PDF files within a ZIP file.
 The cause seems to be when the default program for downloading and extracting ZIP files on your device has changed or needs to be updated.

 TpT has shared information about this on their site.
 They wrote…

 To avoid any issues with downloading the ZIP file to your device, right click on the TpT download link and choose ‘Save as…’ to save the ZIP file to your desktop instead of clicking the ‘Download’ button on TpT.

 Please be sure that your default ZIP file extraction software is correct.
 For example, you will not want to try extracting a ZIP file with a web browser such as Microsoft Edge as it won’t work properly.
-You can find more information on how to change your default software for ZIP files here:

 After extracting the files within the ZIP, we recommend opening PDF files with Adobe Reader, which can be downloaded for free here: Adobe ReaderTeachers Pay Teachers, General Technical FAQ